Skip to main content

 Documentation

-Documentation for client features, such as APIs and commands, are maintained in the docs directory within the celo-blockchain repository.
+The documentation for client features, such as APIs and commands, is maintained in the docs directory within the celo-blockchain repository.
 Documentation on protocol features, such as the proof-of-stake protocol, is hosted on docs.celo.org.

 Identifying releases: